chef-boneyard/chef-rfc/rfc015-chef-12.md

 * **Breaks Backwards Compatibility?
 (Workstation):** No
 * **Breaks Backwards Compatibility?
 (Cookbooks):**  Yes
 * **User Benefit:** Medium
   * Short description of the benefit: Guard expressions for batch will execute as 64-bit, which is almost always the right thing.
-Without this change, users have to discover why things don’t work as exepcted (because we run 32-bit guards which can see a different view of the OS) and use some workaround, either set guard_interpreter explicitly or use the “sysnative” path trick, which must be substituted on 32-bit systems.
+Without this change, users have to discover why things don’t work as expected (because we run 32-bit guards which can see a different view of the OS) and use some workaround, either set guard_interpreter explicitly or use the “sysnative” path trick, which must be substituted on 32-bit systems.
 The current behavior is a common gotcha, particularly for new Chef users or those not used to the Windows platform.
 * **Impact:** Low
   * Short description of the impact: Guard expressions for the batch resource will run as 64-bit, which could cause different behaviors for an expression that was either intentionally or unintentionally running as 32-bit.
 It’s unlikely that people will hit this case, largely because if they didn’t do the workaround to use 64-bit, that’s probably a case where running as 32-bit is harmless (or they would have caught the problem).
 If they were working around it with guard_interpreter or sysnative, there will be no impact.